The Captain's Table (1936 film)

-The Captain's Table is a 1936 British crime film directed by and starring Percy Marmont.
-It also featured Marian Spencer and Louis Goodrich.
-The film was made at Shepperton Studios as a quota quickie for distribution by Metro-Goldwyn-Mayer.
+The Captain's Table is a 1936 British crime film directed by and starring Percy Marmont, Marian Spencer and Louis Goodrich.
+It was written by John Paddy Carstairs, and was made at Shepperton Studios as a quota quickie for distribution by Metro-Goldwyn-Mayer.

 Plot

-A passenger on an Atlantic liner is found strangled, leading to a police investigation.
+On an Atlantic liner, as it approaches New York, a woman is found strangled.
+Then a crew member is found similarly murdered.
+Several passengers come under suspicion, including the woman's husband, and a passenger who is subsequently revealed to be an undercover Scotland Yard policeman.
+When the ship reaches its destination, the identity of the killer is revealed.